 Dysmenorrhoea is the term used to describe painful periods.
-Normal menstruation that happens to be painful is known as primary dysmenorrhoea.
-Period pain caused by certain reproductive disorders, such as endometriosis or fibroids, is known as secondary dysmenorrhoea.
+Period pain from your first period or shortly after, and without a known cause, is known as primary dysmenorrhoea.
+Period pain caused by certain reproductive disorders, such as adenomyosis, endometriosis or fibroids, is known as secondary dysmenorrhoea.

 Women of any age can experience painful periods and some women find periods are no longer painful after pregnancy and childbirth.

 - pain low in the abdomen that can spread to the lower back and legs

 - pain that is gripping or experienced as a constant ache, or a combination of both.